 - SOR/2003-135, s.
 1;

-A.01.011 The Director shall, upon request, furnish copies of official methods.
+A.01.011 The Minister shall, upon request, furnish copies of official methods.

-A.01.012 The Director shall, upon request, indicate that a method is acceptable or otherwise upon its submission to him for a ruling.
+A.01.012 The Minister shall, upon request, indicate that a method is acceptable or otherwise upon its submission to him for a ruling.

 A.01.013 Where a food, drug, vitamin or cosmetic has more than one name, whether proper or common, a reference in these Regulations to the food, drug, vitamin or cosmetic by any of its names is deemed to be a reference to the food, drug or vitamin by all of its names.

 A.01.014 When a lot number is required by these Regulations to appear on any article, container, package or label it shall be preceded by one of the following designations: